hkv-code/ML-HealthInsuranceCrossSellPrediction/README.md

 # HEALTH INSURANCE CROSS SELL PREDICTION

 I have undertaken the project of predicting whether a customer would be interested in buying Vehicle Insurance.
-This will help our company plan its communication strategy to reach out to those customers and optimize its business model and revenue.
+This will help the company plan its communication strategy to reach out to those customers and optimize its business model and revenue.

 ## Abstract